Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 ...Or longer.

 Al didn’t think of herself as a conservative, cautious type.
 You had to open Pandora’s box to deal with whatever turned out to be inside.
-But *this* box...they hadn’t opened this box.
+But *this* box... they hadn’t opened this box.
 It had been opened for them.

 Well, the only thing to do with an unknown future was confront it.
 They’d done *that* before, no doubt.
 And so far it had worked out for the best.